-Differential privacy highlights the summary information about user habits and behaviors while hiding personal information, which is suitable for recommendation systems and usually adopts distributed architecture \citep{DBLP:journals/jamia/BonomiJO20}.
-Based on this idea, the local differential privacy (LDP) was added to short-term dynamic recommendation model for small data sets to make private data available and protect private information \citep{DBLP:journals/wicomm/LiYYC21}. \cite{bonomi2022sharing} presented a privacy protection method in sharing personal ECG time-series data, which utilizes dimensionality reduction techniques and random sampling to achieve privacy protection and clinical utility of original data.
-Focusing on the field of context-aware recommendation systems for information retrieval, \cite{DBLP:conf/www/ZhangY0HC021} proposed a novel graph convolutional networks integrating the local differential privacy, which can defend against privacy attacks that infer user attributes based on behavioral footprints and recommendation results.
+\paragraph{Differential Privacy} Differential privacy conceals personal details while highlighting key information about user habits and behaviors, making it suitable for recommendation systems with a distributed architecture~\cite{DBLP:journals/jamia/BonomiJO20}.
+Building on this, a local differential privacy (LDP) component was integrated into a dynamic short-term recommendation model for small datasets to secure data privacy~\cite{DBLP:journals/wicomm/LiYYC21}.

-For data modification approaches, obfuscation, data perturbation, data hiding and randomization are frequently used.
-For instance, in order to protect the privacy of digital library users, \cite{DBLP:journals/jasis/WuLZGJS20} constructed a set of reasonable fake queries for each user query, and confused the sensitive topic behind the user query by the feature similarity. \cite{DBLP:journals/gis/ScheiderWMSK20} introduced simulated crowding as an obfuscation technique to defend against inference attacks in the study of spatial behaviour patterns.
-It hides spatial point tracks in extensions which emulate credible behaviour. \cite{DBLP:journals/access/BegAAMMSW21} proposed a chaotic based RDT approach for privacy-preserving data mining (PPDM) in recommendation system.
+\paragraph{Data Modification} As for data modification approaches, obfuscation, data perturbation, data hiding, and randomization are commonly used.
+For instance, to protect the privacy of digital library users, \cite{DBLP:journals/jasis/WuLZGJS20} constructed a set of reasonable fake queries for each user query, and obscured the sensitive topic behind the user query through feature similarity.